 It’s also important to be completing practice exams that imitate the real thing.
 These mock exams will give you an idea of what to expect on exam day, and you can practice getting your timing down (i.e., figuring out how much time to allocate to each testlet).

-When you review your answers to the practice questions, create flashcards for the ones you missed.
-Writing flashcards in your own words helps you to better comprehend the material and commit it to memory.
+When you review your answers to the practice questions, use flashcards for the ones you missed.
+Writing flashcards in your own words can help you to better comprehend the material and commit it to memory, and you can also get premade sets of CPA exam flashcards.

 Use the information from the answer explanations to write your flashcards.
 Once you’ve reviewed the day’s material through answer explanations and flashcards, it’s time to move on to the final part of your daily preparation.